oasis-tcs/odata-specs/odata-protocol/10 Context URL.md

     {context-url}#{entity-set}{/type-name}/$entity

-If a response or response part is a single entity of a type derived from the declared type of an entity set, a type-cast segment is appended to the entity set name.
+If a response or response part is an entity of a type derived from the declared type of an entity set, a type-cast segment is appended to the entity set name.